haleyheshelman/UMLDiagramGenerator/README.md

 To run this project from command line use the following followed by a settings file that you intend to use.
 Save this settings file in the proper directory in the project's buildpath.
+Make sure to list the files as absolute class paths.
 **java -jar parser.jar <enter your command line arguments here>**

 Image here: